Generic name: rasburicase [ ras-BUR-ih-kase ]

 Elitek is used to manage uric acid levels in adults and children receiving cancer treatment for leukemia, lymphoma, and certain tumors.

-You should not receive rasburicase if you have ever had an allergic reaction to it, or if you have a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+You should not receive Elitek if you have ever had an allergic reaction or blood cell problems after receiving Elitek, or if you have a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.